 It claimed there wasn’t a product it couldn’t obtain and ship.
 On its website we wrote about the wide variety of products it had shipped and invited customers to “Give us a challenge.”

 Shipping company #3 differs from the first two shipping companies in that it doesn’t have representatives available to handle logistics.
 Instead it relies on technology, a platform built with analytics as its core component and over 75,000 lines of code.

-Based in the U.S., it facilitates shipping by truck throughout the country.
-On its website, we wrote about its unique crowd-sourcing solution.
-Customers post their shipping needs and receive bids within minutes from trucking companies, all of which have previously been vetted.
+Customers, such as manufacturers and retailers, post their shipping needs and receive bids within minutes from trucking companies, all of which have previously been vetted.
 By leveraging technology, customers are able to optimize their logistics and cost efficiency.

-Marketing success comes to those logistics companies that find a way to differentiate themselves and demonstrate their value.
+Marketing success comes to those logistics and transportation companies that find a way to differentiate themselves and demonstrate their value.
 The copy on their website and in their marketing materials should be a big part of that strategy.